GiteZz/manillen_python/README.md

 # Manillen

 This is a further advancement for my previous manillen game written in nodejs.
-This one is written in python because it more fun to write python then nodejs.
+This one is writter in python.
 Game logic is done and the game should be looking good on desktop.
 AI agents can be easily implemented by creating a custom communication module and implementing the desired functions.

 Communication module should implement these functions on the client side:
 * restarted_game